Montalvo, Ventura, California: History

-In 1961, Ventura County master plan consultants proposed developing Montalvo as "the core of an urban region" covering Ventura, Oxnard, Point Hueneme, and Saticoy, which was predicted to reach a population of 700,000 by 1980 and 2,000,000 by the year 2020.
+In 1961, Ventura County master plan consultants proposed developing Montalvo as "the core of an urban region" covering Ventura, Oxnard, Port Hueneme, and Saticoy, which was predicted to reach a population of 700,000 by 1980 and 2,000,000 by the year 2020.
 The consultants proposed making Montalvo the hub of Ventura County government, culture, and transportation, including development of a civic center and a state college.

 In 1967, the Ventura Freeway was constructed through Montalvo, resulting in significant financial losses to local merchants.

-Annexation and crime problems
+Annexation

-In the 1980s, residents debated proposals to accept annexation of Montalvo into the city of Ventura.
-An initial effort at annexation was defeated in 1992.
+In the 1970s and 1980s, the city of Ventura expanded eastward and residents debated proposals to accept annexation of Montalvo into the city of Ventura.

-In the 1970s and 1980s, the city of Ventura moved eastward and 35 apartment buildings were constructed on three Montalvo streets south of the Bristol Shopping Center.
-By 1990, Montalvo had a population of 4,630 and a median household income of $46,602.
+Annexation of areas around Montalvo stimulated new construction including 35 apartment buildings on three Montalvo streets south of the Bristol Shopping Center.
+By 1990, unincorporated Montalvo had a population of 4,630 and a median household income of $46,602.
 In the 1990s, the area began to experience increased blight and crime, including fights, drug dealing and tagging, as two gangs claimed the apartment area as their territory.
-In 1994, the Ventura Police Department opened a storefront substation in Montalvo to attempt to fight the increased crime.
+In 1994, the Ventura Police Department opened a storefront substation in the Montalvo area to attempt to fight the increased crime.

-Montalvo was finally annexed into the city of Ventura in September 2012.
+An initial effort at annexation was defeated in 1992.
+The Ventura–East station, a Metrolink passenger train station opened for regular service in November 2002.
+Montalvo was annexed into the city of Ventura in September 2012.
+The city added a community sign and sidewalks in 2023.